windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 - createThumbnailContextMenu
 - createSelectorContextMenu

+For more information about the API, you can refer to the [source code](https://github.com/zotero/blob/main/chrome/content/zotero/xpcom/reader.js).

 ## 4.5 Injecting to Reader UI

 The reader UI is inside an iframe.
 To inject elements to the reader UI, you can use the `Zotero.Reader.registerEventListener` method in the `startup` hook.
 Note that you need to call `Zotero.Reader.unregisterEventListener` in the `shutdown` hook to avoid memory leaks.